2pisoftware/cmfive-boilerplate/README.md

 - **CORE_BRANCH:** The branch of the cmfive-core repository to bake in at build-time.
 Defaults to `main`.
 - **PHP_VERSION:** The version of PHP to use.
 See alpine linux packages for available versions.
 Defaults to the version in the Dockerfile (eg 81).
+- **UID:** The user ID to use for the cmfive user.
+Defaults to 1000.
+- **GID:** The group ID to use for the cmfive user.
+Defaults to 1000.

 #### Volumes